csu-devsquad-latam/aidev/README.md

 This will take about 30 minutess to create a new environment described by `azureml_py38_dev.yml`.

+This repo is tested with `conda==4.13.0`.
 If `conda` notifies to do an update, consider updating `conda`.
 Within that message, it will give command such as

 ```
 conda update -n base -c defaults conda